 Q. If i receive artwork and it is damaged, what do I do?

 A. If by remote chance you receive artwork that is damaged due to transit reasons, refuse to accept the parcel from the courier or make note of it when accepting the parcel by way of writing on the bill of lading / packing slip, that it was received damaged, and if convenient, photograph the damaged package prior to and after opening it.
 This will assist us with the claim to the courier for damage in transit.
 Contact us by email or by phone and we will provide instructions how to proceed depending on the circumstance.

 Q. How often does artwork you ship get lost or damaged in transit?

 A. We use reliable, trusted carriers and in the history of our business, we have zero claims for damaged art.
-We have noted that some packages have been inspected (opened) by international Customs (please report any concerns - they are to reseal the package to the same standard (or better) prior to forwarding the package on to he end recipient if they open it.
+We have noted that some packages have been inspected (opened) by international Customs (please report any concerns - they are to reseal the package to the same standard (or better) prior to forwarding the package on to the end recipient if they open it.
 The risk to you as a Customer is low when ordering from us online (we take care in packaging your artwork to prevent damage.
-We typically require an adult to sign for receipt of artwork when delivered by the courier to your home or business.
+We typically require signature for receipt of artwork when delivered by the courier to your home or business.

-Q. If I ordered artwork X and you sent me, in error, artwork Y. What would I do?
+Q. If I ordered item X and you sent me, in error, item Y. What would I do?

 A. Contact us by email or phone as soon as possible upon inspecting your order with your concern.
 We will review the order details and if we are in error, will provide return postage of the artwork and also cover the outbound postage for the replacement artwork.
 If it was a Customer error, the Customer is responsible for the return postage and depending on the purchase circumstances, a refund will most likely be issued when the artwork is returned and received to us in the same condition as sent.
 Special conditions would apply to some orders however.
 Always contact us prior to returning goods so we might guide you through the process and make it as easy as possible for you.